bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

     $ warning: You appear to have cloned an empty repository.
     $ Admin:~/environment $

 Aditionally you'll also need to type the following commands with your email and a username.
-This is just to identity who commited a new change to the repository:
+This is just to identify who commited a new change to the repository:

     $ git config --global user.email "YOUREMAIL@HERE.COM"
     $ git config --global user.name "USERNAME"

+At this point, you should have two folders: `containers-on-aws-workshop` and `containers-workshop-repository`.
 Now we need to copy our application to the CodeCommit repository.
 First, go to the folder where your application resides

     $ cd /home/ec2-user/environment/containers-on-aws-workshop/00-Application/